-An "I"/Incomplete Grade will not be given for this course.
+\An "I"/Incomplete Grade will not be given for this course.

 In order to successfully complete this course, you must complete every assignment, have satisfactory evaluations of your clinical work and dispositions, regardless of the points earned on any assignment, and have a satisfactory assessment of your adherence to legal and ethical standards.
-You must upload all documents to Canvas in order to receive credit for an assignment and complete the course.
+You must upload all documents to Canvas or Google Drive in order to receive credit for an assignment and complete the course.
 Please review Appendix D for a summary of items.

-FINAL DEFENSE INSTRUCTIONS
+FINAL DEFENSE INSTRUCTIONS (for graduating students)